sathvik995/ETL-Pipeline-using-Python/README.md

 - **Load** the data into a database for analysis or future use.

 ETL stands for **Extracting**, **Transforming**, and **Loading** the data, which are the core components of the ETL process.

-## Getting Started

-To get started with developing a Data ETL pipeline, follow these steps:

 ### Prerequisites